 All sessions are conducted online, using Zoom, which allows you to use interactive documents, interact with other participants and the presenter, and review the recorded sessions if needed.
 Zoom is accessed through your internet browser and you do not need to purchase any software - all you need is a computer with good internet connection, a headset with microphone and a webcam.

 - Book: Cayoun, B. A. (2015).
 Mindfulness-integrated CBT for Wellbeing and Personal Growth: four steps to enhance inner calm, self-confidence and relationships.
 Chichester, UK: Wiley.

-- Free access to over 30 client handouts and therapist work forms
+- free access to over 30 client handouts and therapist work forms

-- Free Associate membership to the MiCBT Institute.
+- free Associate membership to the MiCBT Institute

 CPD and Certificate of Attendance

-32 CPD hours may be claimed, but please check eligibility with your professional body regarding other criteria, e.g.. active, special college, etc. (For Australian psychologists, this course meets APS criteria for 32 Active CPD hours).
+30 CPD hours may be claimed, but please check eligibility with your professional body regarding other criteria, e.g.. active, special college, etc. (For Australian psychologists, this course meets criteria for 30 Active CPD hours).

 Join Waiting List